 Rehabilitation of patients with cerebral palsy and complications caused by the nervous system lesions

-Rehabilitation using the Kozyavkin Method under the Intensive Neurophysiological Rehabilitation System (INRS) is indicated for patients with all forms of cerebral palsy.
+Rehabilitation using the Professor Kozyavkin Method (the Intensive Neurophysiological Rehabilitation System (INRS) is indicated for patients with all forms of cerebral palsy.

 Treatment is aimed at improving the child’s motor, cognitive and speech skills, normalising muscle tone, increasing the active and passive range of motion, and improving blood circulation, metabolism and tissue trophics.
 The rehabilitation system is based on a multimodal principle involving different methods to impact the patient’s body.
 Each of these methods supplements and potentiates one other.